-Securitizing single family loan production and selling the securities for their market premiums is projected to continue to be the major Single Family program model in 2022.
-The budget reflects a 'purchase and sell' model for 84% of the \$2.8 billion in budgeted Single Family loan production.
-The remaining 16% is budgeted to be bond-financed in an effort to continue rebuilding the Authority's loan portfolio, providing future net interest revenue.
-The 2022 budget projects single family production to remain constant over 2021 results, as demand for the Authority's DPA program in the form of second mortgages remains high.
+Securitizing single family loan production and selling the securities for their market premiums is projected to continue to be the major single family program model in 2023.
+The budget reflects a 'purchase and sell' model for 70% of the \$2.0 billion in budgeted single family loan production.
+The remaining 30% is budgeted to be bond-financed in an effort to continue rebuilding the Authority's loan portfolio, providing future net interest revenue.
+The 2023 budget projects single family production to decline from 2022 results.

-The Authority's operating expenses are projected to increase over amounts reported for 2021.
-This increase will reside primarily within the Authority's salaries and related benefits and general operating categories and is due to budgeted merit increases, modest staffing increases, increases in health insurance premium expense and increases in loan servicing costs as loans affected by the COVID-19 pandemic begin coming out of forbearance.
+The Authority's operating expenses are projected to increase over amounts reported for 2022.
+This increase will reside primarily within the Authority's salaries and related benefits and general operating categories and is due to budgeted merit increases, modest staffing increases, increases in health insurance premium expense and increases in loan servicing costs as loans affected by the COVID-19 pandemic begin going through the loss mitigation and loan modification process.